Get a No Obligation Cash Offer or Home Value

 3. Decide What to Do with the Property

 You have several options for the inherited property: keeping it (which means handling property taxes and maintenance), selling through traditional channels (requiring agent commissions and potential repairs), or becoming a landlord (with all the responsibilities that entails).
-Many heirs find relief in a fourth option—selling directly to Real Estate Advisors, which eliminates the need for repairs, avoids commission fees, and significantly speeds up the process.
+Many heirs find relief in a fourth option—selling directly to MyPropertyHelp, which eliminates the need for repairs, avoids commission fees, and significantly speeds up the process.

 4. Get Legal Help